HBPMedical/mip-deployment/Federation/doc/Readme.md

         mip --pusher --federation mipfed1 configure all

 This will ask you to provide informations about the **worker** and **master** nodes, to prepare ssh identity exchange with the federation participants.
+This is very important, for the worker names choice, to match the current *hostname* of the corresponding node!

 ### Consolidate data
 On the pusher, as **mipadmin** user: